NASA-PDS/naif-pds4-bundler/docs/source/02_installation_and_setup.rst

 The Kernel List is an NPB execution by-product that is used for two main purposes.
-First, to generate a description for each kernel to be archived; the description of the kernel is present in all kernel albels.
+First, to generate a description for each kernel to be archived; the description of the kernel is present in all kernel labels.
 Second, it is used to change the name of the provided kernels to the name required by the archive.

 NPB will try to match every input kernel (including meta-kernels) with an entry